to my homepage)

 Language Teaching and Learning >

-- Chapter 5 "Shinsai Tanka: Hisaisha no Koe" (Poems of the Great East Japan Earthquake and Tsunami: Voices of the Victims) in Monty’s Bridge to Tomorrow (a Japanese language and culture textbook) by ScholarWorks@UA (the University of Alaska Anchorage).
+- Chapter 5 "Shinsai Tanka: Hisaisha no Koe" (Poems of the Great East Japan Earthquake and Tsunami: Voices of the Victims) in Monty’s Bridge to Tomorrow (advanced Japanese language and culture online textbook) by ScholarWorks@UA (the University of Alaska Anchorage).

-“Fun and effective Kanji learning activities using Bloom's taxonomy” at the 44th Annual American Council on the Teaching of Foreign Languages (ACTFL) Conference in Boston, MA, November 20, 2010.
+- “Fun and effective Kanji learning activities using Bloom's taxonomy” Boston, MA, 2010.
+Click here for more information (Kanji)

 - Constructivism - Vygotsky's educational theory